 - Pro: This plan starts at $199 and offers Beaver Builder Theme and Multisite capability in addition to everything from the Standard plan.

 - Agency: This plan is particularly for freelancers or agencies and starts at $399.
 Other than all the features of the Pro plan, you will get the White Labeling option in this plan.

 Elementor Pro Page Builder Pricing

-The only difference in these plans is of the site’s license, which is only for 1 site with a Personal plan, for 3 sites with Plus plan, and for up to 1,000 sites with the Expert plan.
+The only difference in these plans is of the site’s license, which is only for 1 site with an Essential plan, for 3 sites with an Advanced plan, for to 25 sites with an Expert plan, for 100 sites with a Studio plan, and for up to 1,000 sites with Agency plan.

 All the plans of Elementor and Beaver Builder are yearly renewable, for which Elementor offers a discount of only 25% from the second year onwards compared to the 40% discount of Beaver Builder.

 While you can take advantage of Elementor Pro for as low as $49/year (for 1 site), Beaver Builder with the same features will cost $199 (for unlimited sites).
 And if you need the theme builder as well, then the Beaver Builder setup will cost $246 without the theme and $346 with the theme.

 So if you need the license for only 1 to 3 sites — Elementor Pro is a good deal — but for more than 3 licenses, both have the same pricing except for the theme builder of Beaver Builder.

 Between Elementor vs Beaver Builder, if you are looking for a page builder with the maximum features, performance, and affordable price, then Elementor is the solution for you.
 From the interface, widgets, and templates — Elementor has everything you will need to build a beautiful and functional WordPress website.